gavinhoward/bc/manuals/dc/EHN.1.md

 :   If any expressions or expression files are given on the command-line with
-    **-e**, **-\-expression**, **-f**, or **-\-file**, then if this environment variable exists and contains an integer, a non-zero value makes dc(1) exit after executing the expressions and expression files, and a non-zero value makes dc(1) not exit.
+    **-e**, **-\-expression**, **-f**, or **-\-file**, then if this environment variable exists and contains an integer, a non-zero value makes dc(1) exit after executing the expressions and expression files, and a zero value makes dc(1) not exit.

     This environment variable overrides the default, which can be queried with the **-h** or **-\-help** options.